 A barrier synchronizes the execution of multiple graphics contexts, ensuring that all of the commands executed by any of the contexts previous to the barrier have completed before any of the commands subsequent to the barrier have any effect.
 A barrier is defined with glBarrierCreate (name, count), which associates a graphics barrier that has count contexts participating in it with name.
 A graphics context enters a barrier by calling glBarrierExec (name).
 A semaphore provides a point-to-point ordering constraint, and acts as a shared counter.
 A semaphore "V" (or up) operation atomically increments the counter.
-A semaphore is defined with zero, and then atomically decrements the counter.
+A semaphore "P" (or down) operation blocks until the counter is greater than zero, and then atomically decrements the counter.
 A semaphore is defined with glSemaphoreCreate (name, initialCount), V'd by glSemaphoreV (name) and P'd by glSemaphoreP (name).
 Figure 2.4 provides an example of the use of these primitives.